HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 ---
 layout: single
-title: "xx"
+title: "The Notion of Runs in Wald-Wolfowitz Runs Test"
-date: 2023-10-xx xx:xx:xx +0800
+date: 2023-11-06 13:01:26 +0800
 categories:
  - Mathematics
+ - MATLAB
 tags:
  - Probability Theory and Mathematical Statistics
  - Hypothesis Test
+ - Graph Theory
 ---

 # Introduction

-The notion of "run" is fundamental in Wald-Wolfowitz Runs Test.
-The NCSS statistical software [[1]](#ref) provides a detailed documentation [[2]](#ref) (BTW, maybe the most detailed one I could found on the Internet) to explain what is “run” and related hypothesis tests.
-So, in this blog, I want to
+The notion of "run" is fundamental in Wald-Wolfowitz Runs Test [^3].
+The NCSS statistical software [^1] provides a detailed documentation [^2] to explain what is “run” (BTW, maybe the most detailed one I could found on the Internet) and related hypothesis tests.
+So, in this blog, I want to learn how to compute "runs" in various cases and use MATLAB to realize it.

 <br>

-# Binary Data (Actually two category variables)
+# Binary data

-In the case of binary data consisting of two district categories, a run is defined as a sequence where a single value is repeated one or more times.
-A new run occurs each time the data value changes.
+For the case of binary data consisting of two district categories, a run is defined as **a sequence where a single value is repeated one or more times**, and **a new run always occurs when the data value changes**.

+Definition of “run” from Wikipedia [^3]: A *run* of a sequence is a maximal non-empty segment of the sequence consisting of adjacent equal elements.
+{: .notice--primary}

 For example, in the following binary data series consisting of $n=16$ values:

-Definition of “run” from Wikipedia [[2]](#ref): A *run* of a sequence is a maximal non-empty segment of the sequence consisting of adjacent equal elements.
-{: .notice--primary}
 $$
 \textcolor{red}{\underline{0\ 0}}\
 \textcolor{green}{\underline{ 1\ 1\ 1}}\